Kazakh Leader Says Restrictions To Return As Virus Surges - UrduPoint

 A key laboratory on Monday said it would stop paid-for-tests after being put under strain from high demand.

-Last week saw long queues for coronavirus tests in the capital Nur-Sultan and the largest city of Almaty.
+Last week saw long queues for coronavirus tests and at pharmacies in the capital Nur-Sultan and the largest city of Almaty.

+This month Aleksei Tsoi replaced Yelzhan Birtanov as health minister after Birtanov was hospitalised with the virus.

+Former president Nursultan Nazarbayev, 79, also tested positive for coronavirus, but is not suffering symptoms, his office said.